 The more connections you have the more career opportunities you should encounter.
 A wider network can also help in times of trouble, like when you need a job or support in a personal crisis.

 Networks should not be abused though.
 If you treat your network as a ticket to bigger pay, more sales and more self-promotion then you’ll start to lose the network you have.

 If you strive for positive interactions, treat others with respect and add epic value to others then your network will help you when you need it.

-I still believe that face-to-face connections are preferable over purely online ones.
+I still believe that face-to-face connections are preferable over purely online ones (of course, Covid means this is not entirely possible – so try video calls instead).
 The Internet has brought the world closer together, but it’s yet to replace the nuances and pure enjoyment of face-to-face connections.

 Connecting in-person helps to solidify online relationships you already have, or kick start new relationships in-person that can continue online.

 Connecting with people is what helps us to identify with whom and what we are.
 We are social creatures and like to hang around with like-minded people (mostly).
 As such it’s important to build connections.
 Connections can help us feel a sense of belonging.

 I’ve found in-person connections to be stronger than purely online connections.
 Seek out as many opportunities as you can to connect in-person.

 You are always being interviewed

 When you meet people in-person, either in your industry or from the wider public, you are always being interviewed.